auteur articles madame patch

 These changes are normal: they simply show that the body is following its hormonal rhythm. 🌙

-Calming ritual: breathing, walking, journaling
+Soothing ritual: breathing, walking, journaling

-To better navigate these emotional fluctuations, it is essential to slow down and ground yourself .
+To better navigate these emotional fluctuations, it is essential to slow down and ground yourself.

 Here are some simple rituals to adopt: